AdaptiveConsulting/ReactiveTraderCloud/README.md

 [![image](https://raw.githubusercontent.com/AdaptiveConsulting/ReactiveTrader/master/images/adaptive-logo.png)](http://weareadaptive.com/)

-# Reactive Trader
+# Reactive Trader™

-Reactive Trader is a real-time FX trading platform designed to showcase reactive programming principles across the full application stack.
+Reactive Trader™ is a real-time FX trading platform designed to showcase reactive programming principles across the full application stack.

 Originally [written in WPF and .Net](https://github.com/AdaptiveConsulting/ReactiveTrader), and now in React/Redux, .Net and Node.js, we continue to evolve the platform to use the latest technologies.

-Please see [our Showcases page](https://weareadaptive.com/showcase/) for a full list of the latest features.
+Please see [our Showcase page](https://weareadaptive.com/showcase/) for a full list of the latest features.

 ![image](docs/reactive-trader.gif)